X-lab2017/open-digger-website/CONTRIBUTING.md

   commit = commit -s
 ```

+## Mermaid Diagrams
+If you are adding a new Mermaid diagram, you can use the [getting-started](https://mermaid.js.org/intro/getting-started.html) documentation to get started.
+You can also use the [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/) to create and preview your diagrams.

 ## Submitting
 Once you've committed and pushed all of your changes to GitHub, go to the page for your fork on GitHub, select your development branch, and click the pull request button.
 If you need to make any adjustments to your pull request, just push the updates to GitHub.
 Your pull request will automatically track the changes on your development branch and update.